GameStop soars, and Wall Street bends under the pressure - WTMJ

 NEW YORK (AP) — GameStop’s stock is back to the races Friday, and the overall U.S. market is down again, as the saga that’s captivated and confused Wall Street ramps up the drama.

-GameStop shot up more than 70% in early trading, clawing back most of its steep loss from the day before, after Robinhood said it will allow customers to start buying some of the stock again.
-GameStop has been on a stupefying 1,800% run over the last three weeks, as it has become the battleground where swarms of smaller investors see themselves making an epic stand against the 1%.
+GameStop shot up more than 70% in midday trading, clawing back most of its steep loss from the day before, after Robinhood said it will allow customers to start buying some of the stock again.
+GameStop has been on a stupefying 1,900% run over the last three weeks and has become the battleground where swarms of smaller investors see themselves making an epic stand against the 1%.

-The assault is directed squarely at hedge funds and other Wall Street titans that had made bets the struggling video game retailer’s stock would fall.
-A couple have already essentially admitted defeat, and the army of smaller investors is pledging to keep up the momentum for GameStop’s stock in hopes of inflicting more pain.
+The assault is directed squarely at hedge funds and other Wall Street titans that had bet the struggling video game retailer’s stock would fall.
+A couple have already essentially admitted defeat, with one saying Friday it would stop publishing reports on stocks it expects to fall.
+The army of smaller and novice investors, meanwhile, is pledging to keep up the momentum for GameStop’s stock in hopes of inflicting more pain on the financial elite.

-The moves are reverberating across the stock market.
-Investors say the losses for the big professional investors who had been banking on a drop for GameStop’s stock are having to sell other stocks that they own to raise cash, which is helping to pull down the broader market.
+The moves are reverberating across Wall Street, as concerns rise about how much damage the frenzy could do as its effects spill out into the broader market.
+The big professional investors who had been banking on a drop for GameStop’s stock are having to sell other stocks they own to raise cash, and that is helping to pull down parts of the market completely unrelated to the revolt by smaller and novice investors.

-The S&P 500 was down 0.6%, as of 9:58 a.m.
+The S&P 500 was down 1.5%, as of 11:35 a.m.
 Eastern time.
 Some of the heaviest weights on the index were Apple, Microsoft and other Big Tech stocks that have been big winners for professional and other investors over the last year.
-It had earlier been down as much as 1.2%.

-Some reports on the economy came in better than expected, including one showing that Americans’ incomes rose in December and that their spending didn’t fall by as much as economists expected.
+Some reports on the economy came in better than expected, though they remain weak.
+One showed Americans’ incomes rose in December, and another said their spending didn’t fall by as much as economists expected.

 “We are still moving towards a recovery from the pandemic, just a heck of a lot bumpier than anyone had expected,” said Stephen Innes of Axi in a report.